 Most of Nusa Penida is sparsely populated though, which means that restaurants can sometimes be hard to find.
 There are a couple of roadside stops here and there but most of the warungs will be found either near Nusa Penida’s main attractions or in hotels.

 In the more remote parts of Nusa Penida, restaurants are usually pretty basic and typically serve typical warung food.
-Gado gado, mie goreng, satay ayam, all of the other usual Indonesian staples are on offer; sometimes that’s all you’ll get as well.
+Gado gado, mie goreng, satay ayam, all of the other usual local food staples of traveling in Indonesia are on offer; sometimes that’s all you’ll get as well.

 If you can find fresh seafood, by God, order it then and there.
 Not only is it a welcome change from the usual fair, but it’s often very delicious.
 You can expect higher but fair prices but nothing like the ripoffs you might encounter back in Bali.
 (I’m looking at you, shitty nameless warung back on Thomas Beach…)